Spottie97/Rock-Paper-Scissors-----Brainnest/README.md

 # Rock,Paper,Scissors-----Brainnest
 This is the final product of my previous <a href="https://github.com/Spottie97/JS-Assignment-----Brainnest">assignment</a>.
+You can access and test out the game <a href="https://spottie97.github.io/Rock-Paper-Scissors-----Brainnest/">here</a>

 ## What did I add
 - I added a UI so instead of using text to play the game you now click buttons.